bee-rickey/webScraper/README.md

 Comment lines in automation.meta that do not need to be run.
   ./automation.py -- to run all for all states.
   ./automation.py "state name" -- to get all details for that state.
-  ./automation.py "state name" "detailed" -- to get state details based on C, R, D categories.
+  ./automation.py "state name" "detailed/full" -- to get state details based on C, R, D categories.
-  ./automation.py "state name" "detailed" "pdf/ocr" -- currently supported only for PB.
+  ./automation.py "state name" "detailed/full" "pdf/ocr" -- currently supported only for PB.

 OCR:
   cd ocr